MiniDigger/ForkTest/README.md

 To make a feature patch you simply `git add .` in the `java` dir, commit using `git commit` and rebuild the patches.
 For more info please read the guide further

 To modify the API you have to make a distinction between API additions and API changes.
-The changes to the existing API should be done in the `paper-api/src/main/java` directory and later added in the root `paper-api` dir or in `paper-api/src/main/java` depending on if you want to have a feature patch or a per-file patch.
+The changes to the existing API should be done in the `paper-api/src/main/java` directory and later added in `paper-api/src/main/java` and depending on if you want to have a feature patch or a per-file patch, use the appropriate methods.
 To rebuild all paper-api patches you can simply run:
 - `./gradlew rebuildPaperApiPatches`

 Changes to the API such as your own additions should be made in your fork's `fork-api/src/main/java` dir.
 This doesn't require any additional steps such as patching/rebuilding patches.

+The server source sets are seperated into three main types:
+- `fork-server/src/main/java`: This contains your own code, such as your fork's config file.
+This doesn't touch vanilla code
+- `fork-server/src/minecraft`: These are the vanilla/modified by paper sources.
+This is where you'll most likely make changes.
+- `paper-server/src/main/java`: This directory contains all Paper related sources; such as Bukkit (please note there are some exceptions and some paper files appear in the minecraft source)

+The API source sets look as follows:
+- `fork-api/src/main/java`: Your own API code, this directory doesn't contain any code by default
+- `paper-api/src/main/java`: This is where you'll make changes to the existing API, whether that is to include your api in an existing one or adjust something

 ## Understanding Patches

-Unlike adding new API, modifications to Minecraft source files are done through patches.
+Unlike adding new API, modifications to the existing source files are done through patches.
 These patches/extensions are split into different 5 (3+2) different sets in two directories depending on where the change was made, which are:
 `fork-server/minecraft-patches`
 - `sources`: Per-file patches to Minecraft classes;